Tonton Macoute

-The Tonton Macoute (Tonton Makout /ht/) or simply the Macoute, was a Haitian paramilitary and secret police force created in 1959 by dictator François "Papa Doc" Duvalier.
+The Tonton Macoute (Tonton Makout /ht/) or simply the Macoute, was a Haitian paramilitary and secret police force during the Duvalier family rule, created in 1959 by dictator François "Papa Doc" Duvalier.
 Haitians named this force after the Haitian mythological bogeyman, Tonton Macoute ("Uncle Gunnysack"), who kidnaps and punishes unruly children by snaring them in a gunny sack (macoute) before carrying them off to be consumed for breakfast.
 The Macoute were known for their brutality, state terrorism, and assassinations.
 In 1970, the militia was renamed the Volontaires de la Sécurité Nationale (VSN, National Security Volunteers).
 Though formally disbanded in 1986, its members continued to terrorize the country.

 History

 "Papa Doc" Duvalier created the Tontons Macoutes because he perceived the regular military to be a threat to his power.

-After the July 1958 Haitian coup attempt against President François Duvalier, he purged the army and law enforcement agencies in Haiti and executed numerous officers perceived to be a threat to his regime.
+After the July 1958 Haitian coup attempt against President François Duvalier, he purged the Haitian Army and law enforcement agencies in Haiti and executed numerous officers perceived to be a threat to his regime.
 To counteract such activity, he created a military force that bore several names.
 In 1959, his paramilitary force was called the Cagoulards ("Hooded Men").
-They were renamed to Milice Civile (Civilian Militia) and, after 1962, Volontaires de la Sécurité Nationale (Volunteers of the National Security, or VSN).
-They began to be called the Tonton Macoute when people started to disappear or were found killed for no apparent reason.
+They were renamed to Milice Civile (Civilian Militia) and, after 1962, Volontaires de la Sécurité Nationale (National Security Volunteers, or VSN).
+They began to be called the Tonton Macoute when people disappeared or were found dead for no apparent reason.
 This group answered to him only.

-Duvalier authorized the Tontons Macoutes to commit systematic violence, terrorism, and human rights abuses to suppress political opposition.
+Duvalier authorized the Tontons Macoutes to commit all manner of systematic violence, terrorism, and human rights abuses to suppress political opposition.
 They were responsible for unknown numbers of murders and rapes in Haiti.
 Political opponents often disappeared overnight, or were sometimes attacked in broad daylight.
 Tontons Macoutes stoned and burned people alive.
 Many times they put the corpses of their victims on display, often hung in trees for everyone to see and take as warnings against opposition.
 Family members who tried to remove the bodies for proper burial often disappeared.
 Anyone who challenged the VSN risked assassination.
 Their unrestrained state terrorism was accompanied by corruption, extortion, and personal aggrandizement among the leadership.
 The victims of Tontons Macoutes could range from a woman in the poorest of neighborhoods who had previously supported an opposing politician to a businessman who refused to comply with extortion threats (ostensibly taken as donations for public works, but which were in fact the source of profit for corrupt officials and even President Duvalier).
 The Tontons Macoutes murdered between 30,000 and 60,000 Haitians.